MRC-Epid-it24/intake24/docs/admin/feedback/schemes.md

   - `Birth date` required for age specific feedback

-- `Sections` - LList of feedback sections included in feedback
+- `Sections` - List of feedback sections included in feedback

-  - drag & drop re-ordering of sections
+  - `drag & drop` for re-ordering of sections (note that `submissions` section is always on the top)
-  - tick / untick to include / exclude section from feedback
+  - `tick` / `untick` to include / exclude sections from feedback

   - available sections are: